tade-art/Java-Air-Hockey-Game/README.md

 # Controls

+The players have access to movement through the keys stated below:

-+ Player 1 (Left Mallet) has access to movement through keys : W A S D
++ Player 1 (Left Mallet) has access to movement through keys : **W A S D**
-+ Player 2 (Right Mallet) has access to movement through arrow keys
++ Player 2 (Right Mallet) has access to movement through arrow keys: **UP DOWN LEFT RIGHT**

+Additionally, there are miscellaneous controls for the users:

++ Players can press toggle sound via pressing **M** to mute and unmute
++ Players can toggle the size of the Puck by pressing **U**
-+ Game can be restarted by pressing R once game has finished
++ Players can toggle the size of the Mallet by pressing **I**

 # Files contained